-At December 31, 2018, the carrying amount of the Authority's deposits was \$2,092,812 and the bank balance was \$2,226,119, based on the criteria described in GASB Statement No. 40, "Deposits and Investment Risk Disclosures."
+At December 31, 2018, the carrying amount of the Authority's deposits was \$2,092,813 and the bank balance was \$2,226,119, based upon the criteria described in GASB Statement No. 40, "Deposits and Investment Risk Disclosures."
 Of the bank balance, \$250,000 was covered by FDIC and \$776,067 was potentially exposed to custodial credit risk as discussed below because those deposits were uninsured and could be uncollateralized.
-Although all statutory requirements for the deposit of money had been followed, noncompliance with Federal requirements could potentially subject the Authority to a successful claim by the FDIC.
+Although all statutory requirements for the deposit of money had been followed, noncompliance with Federal requirements for the deposit of money had been followed, noncompliance with Federal requirements could potentially subject the Authority to a successful claim by the FDIC.